stroiman/obsidian-sample-plugin-with-tests/README.md

 # Obsidian Sample Plugin With Tests

+## Notes for this fork

-This repo is a fork of the sample plugin for Obsidian, with tests added.
+This repo is a fork of the sample plugin for Obsidian, with support for TDD.

-The choices of libraries here are MY personal preferences.
+The choices of libraries here are MY personal preferences, don't write me if you don't like them, you'll not change my mind.
+Create your own fork instead.

+### Choice of tools

 The test runner is [mocha](https://mochajs.org/), rather than jest, which seems to be gaining a lot of popularity.
 But mocha is much faster, and the most